nicolelcarvalho/Flashcard-Generator/README.md

 A **cloze deletion** is simply a sentence that has had some of its text removed.
 For example, given the sentence:

-	_"George Washington was the first president of the United States."_
+	"George Washington was the first president of the United States."

-	...We can create a "cloze deletion" by removing the words _"George Washington"_:
+	...We can create a "cloze deletion" by removing the words "George Washington":

-	_"... was the first president of the United States."_
+	"... was the first president of the United States."

 This is useful for building flash card applications that forces users to remember the important part of a sentence, and is [a common device in educational applications](https://en.wikipedia.org/wiki/Cloze_test).